VoiNetwork/learn-more/docs/governance/committees/overview.md

 [Overview](builders.md) |[ Register Here](https://forms.gle/wc7pFCUsSBm3yoEB6)

-## Culture & Community Committee
+## Voiager Committee

-Purpose: Represents the diverse cultural aspects, artistic and creative expressions within our ecosystem.
+Purpose: Represents the community and ensures we keep a finger on the pulse of trends within and beyond our ecosystem.

 [Overview](nfts.md) |[ Register Here](https://forms.gle/vDt1sgkrm671Uc9q6)